Swiss Business Etiquette (19+ Secrets to succeed)21 min read

 Gifts are a very important part of Swiss business etiquette.
 They are often given on the first (or second) meeting.
 If you are going to give a gift, you should wait a few days before you offer the gift to your business partner.
 You should also make sure that you are not late in offering the gift.

-You may also like: The Best Yongnuo Lens (2024 Honest & Unbiased Review)
+You may also like: 5 Best Lenses for Landscape Photography (2024 Review)

 When you do offer the gift, it is important to remember that it should be small.
 Swiss business etiquette suggests that you choose a small package to be held in one hand.
 It is also crucial that it does not contain any food items.